 Adult tissue to be mounted in dibutyl phthalate in xylene (DPX) requires a second fixation prior to dehydration after staining is complete.
-The second fixation improves sample morphology by limiting distortion during dehydration.
-In addition, it creates covalent bonds between the antibody and its antigen, which survive dehydration and preserve the antibody binding.
+The second fixation creates covalent bonds between the antibody and its antigen, which survive dehydration and preserve the antibody binding.